 Hire an Android developer with Open Source Project experience

 What makes Android so appealing to developers, manufacturers and customers alike is it’s open source nature.

-Make sure your Android developer has a good knowledge of the Android open source ecosystem.
+If you’re looking to hire Android app developers, you need to make sure that your shortlisted candidates have a good knowledge of the Android open source ecosystem.
 There are many good open source libraries that they should be aware of, and hopefully they should have some open source projects of their own.

 Even better would be if they have some involvement with the Android Open Source Project itself, either in the form of bugs filed or patches submitted.
 This shows a deep understanding of the Android platform, which can be extremely useful.
 It’ll also mean they know where to take code from, as the AOSP has some great reusable code in it.
 Remember, good artists copy, great artists steal!